Twingate/terraform-provider-twingate/docs/data-sources/user.md

 ### Required

 - `id` (String) The ID of the User.
-The ID for the User must be obtained from the Admin API.
+The ID for the User can be obtained from the Admin API or the URL string in the Admin Console.

 ### Read-Only